fetchai/carpark_agent/README.md

 This document will take you through:
 1. Physically building the Camera/Raspberry PI module
 2. Preparing the Raspberry Pi
-3. Installing the Fetch.AI carpark_agent software on the Rasperry Pi
+3. Installing the Fetch.AI carpark_agent software on the Rasperry Pi (a.
+Version 4, b.
+Version 3)
-4. Installing the client software on a Mac (windows will be done later)
+4. Installing the client software (a.
+Mac, b.
+Windows)

 ## 1. Physically building the car park agent